profrobwells/first-llm-classifier/docs/jupyter-desktop.md

 # Installing JuptyerLab Desktop

-This class will show you how to interact with the Groq API using Python computer programming language.
+This class will show you how to interact with the Groq API using the Python computer programming language.

 You can write Python code in your terminal, in a text file and any number of other places.
 If you're a skilled programmer who already has a preferred venue for coding, feel free to use as you work through this class.